 Jones returned to the United States.
 In 1877 he rejoined the Free Order of the Masons, which he initially joined in 1868 and for which in 1888 he became a charter member of a new lodge.
 In 1882, at the age of 41, he married Susan P. Jones (who apparently was unrelated) in New Hampshire.
 They never had any children.

 For the rest of his life, it appears that Jones may have only once briefly returned to Europe, and he never had any significant further involvement with the watch industry.
 His failure in Schaffhausen must have left a bitter taste in his mouth.
-Jones filed for bankruptcy in 1868, upon his return to the United States.
+Jones filed for bankruptcy in 1868, upon his return to the United States, and his property and effects were assigned in 1871 to a receiver.
 When Jones married, he listed his occupation as “merchant”.
 He then became employed by the American Steam Appliance Company near Boston, and apparently developed steam piping systems.
 He also designed clockwork systems for cash registers.

 One issue that haunts historians is why there are few, if any, photographs of Jones.
 There are two Jones pocket watches with couples depicted on them, and the man on one is sometimes believed to be Jones.
 This is doubtful, because of the age of the person and given that Jones then was unmarried.
 Recently, a photograph of a Civil War soldier from Jones' regiment was found, holding a pocket watch and appearing to meet the passport description of Jones.
 Still, there is no definitive proof that this soldier was Jones.

 An anonymous person once claimed via e-mail to be a relative of Jones, and thought that Jones had been injured in the Civil War, such that he shunned photographs.
 There is no verification for this as well, but US government pension papers show that Jones in 1907 claimed a pension as an invalid.
 After his death, his widow Susan claimed a Civil War widow's pension.